On This Page

-Establishing and uniformly applying performance standards allows employers to consistently evaluate employees and readily identify and respond to performance issues.
-Performance issues can occur for many reasons and can sometimes develop due to disability-related limitations, but this may not be known prior to addressing performance issues.
+Establishing and uniformly applying performance and production standards allows employers to consistently evaluate all employees and readily identify and respond when standards are not being met.
+Performance issues can occur for many reasons, but can sometimes develop due to disability-related limitations.
 According to the Equal Employment Opportunity Commission (EEOC), under the ADA, employees with disabilities may be held to the same performance/production standards as employees without disabilities in the same job.
 Employers are not required to disregard, change, or eliminate performance standards as reasonable accommodation.

-The following tips may be useful when addressing performance issues:
+The following tips may be useful for addressing workplace issues related to performance and productivity:

-- Establish performance standards, and apply them uniformly and consistently to all employees, including employees with disabilities.
+- Establish performance standards and/or production requirements and apply them uniformly and consistently to all employees, including employees with disabilities.

-- Inform employees about observed performance issues.
-Explain the consequences of not meeting performance requirements, establish clear expectations and a timeframe for improvement.
+- Inform employees about observed performance and productivity issues as soon as possible.
+Explain the consequences of not meeting required standards and establish clear expectations and a timeframe for improvement.

-- Offer support and inform employees that assistance is available to enable them to meet performance standards.
-Explain how to request this type of assistance.
-For example, mention something like, “If you believe there is anything we can do to support you in meeting the required performance standards, please let [XYZ person] know.”
+- Offer support by asking, How can I help?
+And, inform all employees about the ADA and how to request accommodation.
+For example, mention something like, “If you believe there is anything we can do to support you in meeting the required standards, please let [XYZ person] know.”

-- Implement reasonable accommodations to improve performance, monitor for effectiveness, and re-evaluate performance with accommodations in place.
+- Explore and implement reasonable accommodations to improve performance and/or productivity, monitor for effectiveness, and re-evaluate performance with accommodations in place.

 Detailed information about applying performance and conduct standards to employees with disabilities can be found in the following Equal Employment Opportunity Commission (EEOC) enforcement guidance documents: